app-zap/PHPFramework-EmptyPlugin/README.md

 This package is a plugin for [PHPFramework](https://github.com/app-zap/PHPFramework).

 It does nothing.
-It's purpose it to demonstrate how a plugin can register itself and interact with the PHPFramework.
+It's purpose is to demonstrate how a plugin can register itself and interact with the PHPFramework.

 ## Installation